morgansobol/MicrobialGenomics-TXST-2025/exercises/03_amplicon_analysis.md

 And then we have a few parameters explicitly specified:
 - `maxEE` is the quality filtering threshold being applied based on the expected errors and in this case we are saying we want to throw the read away if it is likely to have more than 2 erroneous base calls (we are specifying for both the forward and reverse reads separately).
 - `rm.phix` removes any reads that match the PhiX bacteriophage genome, which is typically added to Illumina sequencing runs for quality monitoring.
-And minLen is setting the minimum length reads we want to keep after trimming.
+- minLen is setting the minimum length reads we want to keep after trimming.
-- As mentioned above, the trimming occurring beyond what we set with truncLen is coming from a default setting, `truncQ`, which is set to 2 unless we specify otherwise, meaning it trims all bases after the first quality score of 2 it comes across in a read.
+- `truncQ`, which is set to 2 unless we specify otherwise, meaning it trims all bases after the first quality score of 2 it comes across in a read.
-- There is also an additional filtering default parameter that is removing any sequences containing any Ns, `maxN`= 0 by default.
+- `maxN`= 0 by default (so we don't need to include here.
+This is also an additional filtering default parameter that is removing any sequences containing any Ns, i.e where no base was called
-- Then we have our `truncLen` parameter setting the minimum size to trim the forward and reverse reads to in order to keep the quality scores roughly above 30 overall.
+- `truncLen` parameter setting the minimum length to trim the forward and reverse reads to in order to keep the quality scores roughly above 30 overall.

 As mentioned, the output read files were named in those variables we made above (“filtered_forward_reads” and “filtered_reverse_reads”), so those files were created when we ran the function – we can see them if we run `list.files()` in R, or by checking in our working directory in the terminal.

 Let's check the object we generated called `filtered_out`, containing how many reads went in and how many reads made it out.

-Now plot the reads like before using the `plotQualityProfile` function, *but* make sure you do it for the filtered reads this time.
+Plot the reads like before using the `plotQualityProfile` function, *but* make sure you do it for the filtered reads this time.
 Try this yourself by typing the commands in the script and running them.
 They should look much better now.

 ## 🧪 Step 3: Generating an error model of our data
-The dada2 tool that we will use for this analysis uses a statistic approach that aims to predict if sequences are actually true biological sequences or are partly generated by errors that appear during sequencing.
+Dada2 tool uses a statistical approach that aims to predict if sequences are actually true biological sequences or are partly generated by errors that appear during sequencing, seperate from chimera removal.

-Each sequencing run, even when all goes well, will have its own subtle variations to its error profile.
+Each sequencing run, even when all goes well, will have its own subtle variations to its error profile (e.g. a true T was actually called as a C).
 This step tries to assess that for both the forward and reverse reads.

+How it does this (as best as I can explain): For each base position and quality score, it tallies observed transitions (A→C, A→G, etc.) and compares expected errors (Phred scrore) to observed base transitions.
+Iteratively fits a model, inferring which sequences are “true” biological sequences, and using that inference to better estimate the error rates.

 It is one of the more computationally intensive steps of the workflow.
-We will use the `multithread=TRUE` to speed this up.
+We will use the `multithread=TRUE` to speed this up, which uses parallel processing (multiple CPU cores) instead of just one.
 ```R
 # Generate an Error Model -------------------------------------------------

 err_forward_reads <- learnErrors(filtered_forward_reads, multithread=TRUE)
 err_reverse_reads <- learnErrors(filtered_reverse_reads, multithread=TRUE)
 ```
-Now we plot these results to see what errors we have (ignore the warnings).
+Now we plot these results to see what errors we have (ignore the R warnings).
 ```R
 plotErrors(err_forward_reads, nominalQ=TRUE)
 plotErrors(err_reverse_reads, nominalQ=TRUE)